 Construction work started on the scheme in 2014 with water first distributed to Stage 1 shareholders in 2015.
 After that work was undertaken on Stage 2 and the Sheffield stage.
 All work was completed by 2019.

-Central Plains Water Limited (CPWL) has an estimated value of $422M and is owned by a cooperative of 380 farmer shareholders.
+Central Plains Water Limited (CPWL) has an estimated value of $422M, is owned by 380 farmer shareholders and operates on co-operative principles.
 Shareholders include dairy farmers, croppers and beef and sheep and every farmer maintains commitment to a farm environment plan regime.